 - 3.1.
 Program/Coursework Coverage of TPEs Submission of Table 3.1 (provided in the appendices).
 Course coverage of Foundational Skills TPE 7.5 with links to specific content within course syllabi.(See Appendix C-F, as applicable to each credential program) - 3.2.
 Coursework Coverage of Standard 7 Provide a narrative with links embedded to specific location(s) in course syllabi addressing Standard 7a describing how the program prepares candidates to teach foundational skills and the coverage of the above knowledge and skills (TPE 7.5), as specified in the excerpt from the Education Code.
 Please be concise.
-Suggested length no more than 1000 words. - 3.3 Clinical Practice: Ensuring Opportunities for Candidates to Practice Teaching Foundational Skills Provide direct links to evidence demonstrating how the program ensures that candidates are in settings that allow them opportunities to practice teaching students foundational skills.
+Suggested length no more than 1000 words. - 3.3 \Clinical Practice: Ensuring Opportunities for Candidates to Practice Teaching Foundational Skills Provide direct links to evidence demonstrating how the program provides opportunities for candidates to practice teaching students foundational reading skills.
+The standards require that candidates are provided opportunities to practice foundational reading skills that are appropriate for the children and/or students they are teaching in their clinical practice experience.
+This does not mean that candidates must practice or be observed teaching every individual foundational reading skill in their clinical practice setting (see PSA 24-08).
 This documentation must include all the following: - 3.3a.
 Communication/Agreement with Districts regarding clinical practice Direct link(s) to locations in sample MOU(s) with LEAs or other documentation provided to districts outlining opportunities that must be provided to candidates in clinical practice settings (appropriate setting, information about expectations made available to administrators and mentors at the school site, etc.).
-This documentation must include information for mentor/cooperating teachers about the expectations for candidates to take and pass a Commission approved literacy performance assessment that includes a focus on foundational literacy skills and the additional cross cutting themes in literacy. - 3.3b.
-Candidate Information Direct link(s) to location(s) in candidate handbooks or materials explaining the new standards, TPEs, and performance assessment requirements demonstrating that candidates have been provided accurate and timely information about what is required during clinical practice related to foundational skills. - 3.3c.
-Candidate Clinical Practice Opportunities Direct link(s) to locations in clinical practice observation tools/assessments to ensure that candidates are practicing teaching these skills and are being provided formative feedback to guide improvement.
+This documentation must include information for mentor/cooperating teachers about the expectations for candidates to take and pass a Commission approved literacy performance assessment that includes a focus on foundational literacy skills and the additional cross cutting themes in literacy.

+- 3.3b.
+Candidate Information Direct link(s) to location(s) in candidate handbooks or materials explaining the new standards, TPEs, and performance assessment requirements demonstrating that candidates have been provided accurate and timely information about what is required during clinical practice related to foundational skills. - 3.3c. \Candidate Clinical Practice Opportunities Direct link(s) to locations in any clinical practice observation tools/assessments, if available, that document where candidates are practicing teaching these foundational reading skills to students and are being provided formative feedback to guide improvement.